 Our platform aims to spread highest common denominators on how we feel venues can best work with, support, and present emerging international artists to audiences.
 Classical Futures Europe also drives collaborative exchange between our partners and associated stakeholders.
 Together as a community with our partners we regularly review our funded projects, challenging and supporting each other so that the work we support across Europe offers the best impact and opportunities for collaboration.

-Classical Futures Europe is a partnership across 13 leading European concert halls: Barbican (United Kingdom), BOZAR (Belgium), Czech Philharmonic (Czech Republic), Elbphilharmonie Hamburg (Germany), Calouste Gulbenkian Foundation (Portugal), The Concertgebouw (Netherlands), Konserthuset Stockholm (Sweden), L’Auditori (Spain), Müpa Budapest (Hungary), National Forum of Music (Poland), Cité de la musique – Philharmonie de Paris (France), Philharmonie Luxembourg (Luxembourg), Wiener Konzerthaus (Austria).
+Classical Futures Europe is a partnership across 15 leading European concert halls: Barbican (United Kingdom), BOZAR (Belgium), Czech Philharmonic (Czech Republic), Elbphilharmonie Hamburg (Germany), Calouste Gulbenkian Foundation (Portugal), The Concertgebouw (Netherlands), Konserthuset Stockholm (Sweden), L’Auditori (Spain), Müpa Budapest (Hungary), National Forum of Music (Poland), Palau de la Música (Spain), Cité de la musique – Philharmonie de Paris (France), Philharmonie Luxembourg (Luxembourg), Sage Gateshead (United Kingdom), Wiener Konzerthaus (Austria).

 Funded by the European Union, driven by European values